CSCI-KNOX/CSCI-3753-Multi-Thread/README.md

 ![](images/Step3.png)

 ### Step 4
-We can now run with a single `parsor` and a single `converter` passing information via a shared buffer that is protected by a mutex.
-The next step is to create multiple `parsor` threads to read from multiple different files.
-Each `parsor` can read single lines from a different file.
-The `parsor` will terminate when all lines from the file have been  processed.
+We can now run with a single `parser` and a single `converter` passing information via a shared buffer that is protected by a mutex.
+The next step is to create multiple `parser` threads to read from multiple different files.
+Each `parser` can read single lines from a different file.
+The `parser` will terminate when all lines from the file have been  processed.

 ![](images/Step4.png)

 ### Step 5
-The next step will create multiple `converter` threads to read from multiple `parsor` threads via a single shared buffer.
-The `converter` will wait for data (spin wait is acceptable) but will terminate if there are no active `parsor` and the buffer is empty.
+The next step will create multiple `converter` threads to read from multiple `parser` threads via a single shared buffer.
+The `converter` will wait for data (spin wait is acceptable) but will terminate if there are no active `parser` and the buffer is empty.
 ![](images/Step5.png)

 ### Step 6
-Moving back to the `parsor` threads, each thread must record the data it has processed.
+Moving back to the `parser` threads, each thread must record the data it has processed.
 Files are a shared resource and therefore must be protected from multiple processes accessing it.
 ![](images/Step6.png)

 ### Step 7 - Extra Credit